Is The Double Opt-in Overrated?

-Don’t get me wrong, I have nothing against double opt-in.
-My reservations are for the illusion that has the industry believing that it is the highest standard of email consent.
-In reality, the double opt-in method is a tool that allows email senders to segment subscribers who are excited about a program and are willing to take another action by clicking on the link to ensure they remain with the email program.
+We have nothing against the double opt-in.
+Our reservations are for the illusion that has the industry believing that it is the highest standard of email consent.
+The reality is that a double opt-in method is one of the tools that allows email senders to segment subscribers who are excited about a program and who are willing to take another action by clicking on the link to ensure they remain with the email program.

 But does that mean the subscribers using a double opt-in method are clear as to what they are opting into?
 Maybe, and maybe not.
 The answer lies in the disclosure language of the consent.
 I suggest we put more focus on the disclosure at the time of consent and less focus on the double opt-in method.

-Conversely, if users navigate through your site during comparison shopping and sign-up to receive your messages, why would you initiate a double opt-in and risk missing out on the chance to communicate to all of them?
+On the other hand, if users navigate through your site during comparison shopping and sign-up to receive your messages, why would you initiate a double opt-in and risk missing the chance to communicate to all of them?
 If you are only mailing to a double opt-in list, you may be missing out on marketing to a huge segment that would like to receive your communication but was not excited enough to opt-in for it twice.
-That’s the biggest drawback to double opt-in – lost opportunities.
+That’s the biggest drawback to double opt-in: lost opportunities.

-Regardless of where you stand on double opt-in, do not confuse it with permission levels.
+Regardless of where you stand on double opt-in, do not degrade it to mere permission levels.
 Generally, senders that restrict subscriptions to double opt-in adhere to the highest standards.
 (This could be why the double opt-in signup method has gained a reputation as the highest standard of email permission.)
 The knee-jerk implication is that single opt-in methods cannot maintain the same standards.
 That is simply not true.
 You can still maintain the highest standards of permission levels!

 The health of the email program does not lie in whether you use a single or a double opt-in method.
 If you want to positively impact the health of your email program, focus your attention on these key areas: signup disclosure, relevance and frequency.